daac-tools/find-simdoc/README.md

 ## Features

+### Easy to use

-- **Easy to use:** This software supports all essential steps of document similarity search, from feature extraction to output of similar pairs.
+This software supports all essential steps of document similarity search, from feature extraction to output of similar pairs.
-Therefore, you can immediately try the fast all-pair similarity search using your document files.
+Therefore, you can immediately try the fast all pairs similarity search using your document files.

+### Flexible tokenization

-- **Flexible tokenization:** You can specify any delimiter when splitting words in tokenization for feature extraction.
+You can specify any delimiter when splitting words in tokenization for feature extraction.
 This can be useful in languages where multiple definitions of words exist, such as Japanese or Chinese.

+### Time and memory efficiency

-- **Time and memory efficiency:** The time and memory complexities are *linear* over the numbers of input documents and output results on the basis of the ideas behind the locality sensitive hashing (LSH) and [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html).
+The time and memory complexities are *linear* over the numbers of input documents and output results on the basis of the ideas behind the locality sensitive hashing (LSH) and [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html).

+### Flexible search performance

-- **Flexible search performance:** LSH allows tuning of performance in accuracy, time, and memory, through a manual parameter specifying search dimensions.
+LSH allows tuning of performance in accuracy, time, and memory, through a manual parameter specifying search dimensions.
 You can flexibly perform searches depending on your dataset and machine environment.
-  - Specifying lower dimensions allows for faster and rougher searches for similar documents with less memory usage.
+  - Specifying lower dimensions allows for faster and rougher searches with less memory usage.
-  - Specifying higher dimensions allows for more accurate searches for similar documents with more memory usage.
+  - Specifying higher dimensions allows for more accurate searches with more memory usage.

+### Pure Rust

-- **Pure Rust:** This software is implemented in Rust, achieving safe and fast performance.
+This software is implemented in Rust, achieving safe and fast performance.

 ## Running example